SarthakBansal28062004/delta-demo/README.md

 # delta-demo
-This is a git and github demo file
+This is a git and github demo file.